FRC-4121/4121-docs/vision.md

 }
 ```

 This instanced vision processor manages separate state for each camera.
 Every processor needs to "remember" information from the `process` call to use in `toNetworkTable` and `drawOnImage`.
-The `InstancedVisionProcessor` manages that state and provides an interface that implementations can easily use to store per-camera state, but because it's a derived class, it's not exposed to consumers of the `VisionProcessor` class-- and it shouldn't, that's not the callers' concern.
+The `InstancedVisionProcessor` manages that state and provides an interface that implementations can easily use to store per-camera state, but because it's a derived class, it's not exposed to consumers of the `VisionProcessor` class—and it shouldn't, that's not the callers' concern.

 ```java
 abstract class ObjectVisionProcessor extends InstancedVisionProcessor<Collection<VisionObject>> {